nicoll-douglas/1x1-web-fundamentals/README.md

 APP_ENV= # development or production
 SESSION_COOKIE_DOMAIN= # domain for session cookies, (localhost or custom domain)

-MYSQL_USER= # the name for your MySQL user MYSQL_PASSWORD= # the password for the user MYSQL_ROOT_PASSWORD= # password for the root user
+MYSQL_HOST=mysql # has to match the service name in docker compose file MYSQL_DATABASE= # the name for your MySQL database MYSQL_USER= # the name for your MySQL user MYSQL_PASSWORD= # the password for the user MYSQL_ROOT_PASSWORD= # password for the root user